PADAS/er-server/docs/api/sensors.rst

 GPS Radio API
 -----------------------------

-The GPS Radio API is the preferred method for posting track data.
+The GPS Radio API, also known as the Generic API, is the preferred method for posting track data.
 The pieces of information submitted identify the radio to the system.
 To do this need the unique name for the radio, which appears in the UI.
 The person/animal type being tracked by this radio for instance if its an elephant.
 The radio type, whether its a vehicle tracking or ranger radio.
 The unique device id, preferably the device serial number or unique number coming from TRBOnet.
 Any additional data to be stored with the observation.
 For example some collars record the ambient temperature which we do not have a discrete field to store this value.

+* A unique name for the device (which appears in the UI to identify the tracked asset).
+* The radio type, to indicate whether it is a `gps-radio` or other `tracking-device`.
+* A unique device ID, preferably a serial number or other unique external identifier.
+* Note on ISO dates.
+When submitting an ISO date, be sure to include a timezone marker, even if it's just "Z" for UTC.
+Otherwise, without the timezone setting, the ER server assumes the timezone is the configured ER Server timezone.
+This is typically the timezone of the site.

 Provider_key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the URL of the api, is referenced a provider_key.
-This is authored in the "Source providers" table prior to posting to the API.
+A provider_key is included in the POST url.
+This is authored with DAS's administration UI in the "Source Providers" area.
+This must be created before posting observations to this API. *See above for an example of adding a Source provider in the Django admin.*

 .. figure:: ../images/source_provider_add.png
    :scale: 50 %